Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

-\begin{proof} The triangle inequality implies that $S_{\rho} \subset \{ (i,j) \mid d(i,j) \leq 2 \rho \}$ and hence the bound on the complexity of Algorithm~\ref{alg-ICholesky} follows from Lemma~\ref{thm-complexityCholesky}.
-The approximation property of the incomplete factors follows from the last part of Theorem~\ref{thm-decayCholesky} and a stability result for the incomplete Cholesky factorization with the supernodal multicolor ordering and sparsity pattern detailed in Section~\ref{apsec-superMulti}. \end{proof}
+\begin{proof} The triangle inequality implies that $S_{\rho} \subset \{ (i,j) \mid d(i,j) \leq 2 \rho \}$ and hence the bound on the complexity of \cref{alg-ICholesky} follows from \cref{thm-complexityCholesky}.
+The approximation property of the incomplete factors follows from the last part of \cref{thm-decayCholesky} and a stability result for the incomplete Cholesky factorization with the supernodal multicolor ordering and sparsity pattern detailed in \cref{apsec-superMulti}. \end{proof}

 This allows us to prove the main theorem presented in the introduction.